Darkglass-Electronics/Plugin-Dev-Setup/README.md

-# Audio Plugin Development Documentation for Darkglass Anagram
+# Audio Plugin Development Setup for Darkglass Anagram

 This repository contains documentation and examples related to developing audio plugins for [Darkglass Anagram](https://www.darkglass.com/products/anagram/) as a platform.

 NOTE: This document is a WORK IN PROGRESS!
 Please bare with us while we set up all the documentation, examples and tools.

+## Documentation

+See [BUILDING.md](BUILDING.md) for instructions on how to build your plugin binaries.

+See [CAVEATS.md](CAVEATS.md) for a few caveats to be aware of when developing plugins for Anagram.

+See [LV2-FEATURES.md](LV2-FEATURES.md) for the list of LV2 features supported by Anagram.

+See [REQUIREMENTS.md](REQUIREMENTS.md) for details on how we expect plugins to behave.

 ## Under the hood